-Friedman saw two other advantages from following this course of action.
-First it accorded full freedom to individuals.
+Friedman saw two other advantages of adopting such regime.
+First, it accorded full freedom to individuals.
 Second, it reduced the dangers of "monetary mischief" by the government or the central bank.
 However, he recognized that its implementation entailed political problems: